lgblgblgb/mega65-utils/navigator/README.md

 # Mega-65 navigator

-This little project wants to be some kind of "file manager" or "file navigator" for Mega-65.
+This little project wants to be some kind of "file manager" or "file navigator" for Mega-65 with also "system configuration" capabilities.
 It's (currently) nothing to do too much with disk images or D81 files, but rather than the SD-Card of Mega-65 accessed directly.
 Plans:

 * Navigate through the whole SD-Card natively
 * Allows "mounting" D81 images on the SD-Card (however browsing the content inside is another maybe TODO item)